curiouzs/MULTI-CLASS-CLASSIFICATION/README.md

 In multi-class classification, the neural network has the same number of output nodes as the number of classes.
 Each output node belongs to some class and outputs a score for that class.
 Class is a category for example Predicting animal class from an animal image is an example of multi-class classification, where each animal can belong to only one category.

 ## Algorithm
-1.Import the necessary modules.
+1.Import the necessary modules.<br />
-2.Frame the dataset using make_blobs.
+2.Frame the dataset using make_blobs.<br />
-3.Assign the counter value using the Counter function.
+3.Assign the counter value using the Counter function.<br />
-4.Using a for loop, plot the points using scatter function.
+4.Using a for loop, plot the points using scatter function.<br />

 ## Program:
 ```python